 It is interesting to note that the early Homicide episodes finalised their cases

 with courtroom scenes, an obvious carry-over from Consider Your Verdict.
 The series

 provided a valuable training ground, as many of the Consider Your Verdict crew

 later worked on Homicide which, in turn, established a solid foundation for

 Australian drama production.

 Consider Your Verdict was repeated many times in all sorts of

 timeslots, the initial 1962 repeat run causing conflict with Actors Equity over the issue

 of residuals.
-By todays standards the series looks very primitive, and some episodes
+By todays standards the series looks rather primitive, and some episodes

-are slow to the point of boredom which could explain why it has not been screened since the
+suffer from slow pacing - which could explain why it has not been screened since the

 introduction of colour transmission.